GEPREP About Contents FAQ Donate

 What are the major improvements in electric car technology?

 They are mainly with regard to the batteries, but also the electric motors and the electronic controls.
-Among the most important improvements for the batteries are increased capacity, which allows cars to travel longer distances between rechargings, and the ability to endure more recharging cycles before they need to be replaced.
+Batteries are being developed with increased energy densities, which allows cars to travel longer distances between rechargings, and with the ability to endure more recharging cycles before replacement.

 What are the advantages of electric automobiles?